IBM/db2sock-ibmi/README.md

 #db2sock

 Welcome to the db2sock project.
 Goal is PASE DB2 CLI asynchronous API driver (libdb400.a).
-Follow on project maybe socket based driver (tbd).

-This libdb400.a should fit seamless under any exsiting scripting language db2 exetnsion.
-That is to say, exports everything old PASE libdb400.a, while providing advanced functions.

-A vast number of features have been added to new libdb400.a, async CLI, ILE direct APIs, unicode APIs (UTF-8, UTF-16).
+A vast number of features have been added to new libdb400.a, async CLI, ILE direct CLI APIs, unicode CLI "unix" API-mode (UTF-8), unicode CLI "wide" APIs (UTF-16), and more.
 These additions should make language extension writting easier.
 CCSID topic descibes new libdb400.a mode settings via SQLOverrideCCSID400(ccsid).

+Run time, libdb400.a should fit seamless under any exsiting scripting language db2 exetnsion.
+That is to say, exports everything old PASE libdb400.a, while providing advanced functions.
+You do NOT have to recompile your language extension, simply set PASE LIBPATH for new libdb400.a.

+Compile time, if you wish to exploit new features use the new header file PaseCliAsync.h.
+After compiling with new features, you are runtime dependent on new libdb400.a.
+Therefore, you will need to ship a copy of this shared library with your product.
+If you do not wish to exploit new features, continue compiling with ILE sqlcli.h.

 This project originated because of a need to create async DB2 requests for Node.js on IBM i, but it isn't just for Node.js and can instead be applied to all PASE langs (PHP, Ruby, Python, etc).

+Many more features are planned, such as, tracing CLI APIs, debug message to joblog, socket based db2, web based db2, json based db2, etc. Author two cents, when stable, start using this driver, you will grow function by leaps with very little effort.

 ##Usage: